arya-analytics/delta/docs/rfc/220604-segment-distribution.md

 hops.

-This RFC attempts to reconcile these two workloads by defining an architecture that separates the algorithms/components for storing data from those who perform aggregations/computations on it.
+This RFC attempts to reconcile these two workloads by defining an architecture that separates the components for storing data from those who perform computations on it.
 Defining clear requirements and interfaces for the distribution layer is essential to the success of this reconciliation.
 What are the algorithms in the distribution layer responsible for?
 Should we provide rudimentary support for aggregations?
 Should we make the caller aware of the underlying network